OjureFred/OjureFred/README.md

 ### About Me

-I'm Fredrick -- a software developer focused on building tools that help enterprises unlock the power of modern technologies.
-I also educate developers and help them build their skills in the industry.
+I'm Fredrick --  a **Fullstack Developer** focusing on building robust web applications that integrate **Artificial Intelligence (AI)**.
+My tech stack includes Python, Django, FastAPI, JavaScript, TypeScript, Node.js, and React.
+Below is an overview of my skills and technologies in a structured format.
 I have worked extensively with:
 - Databases
 - Node JS